JUDSYS/judsys.github.com/src/content/open_questions.en.md

 Should implementations be required to inform the user when dynamic content is present?
 What file formats must be required to check for dynamic content?

-See section [9.2.
-Dynamic Content](/specs/draft-judsys1-latest.html#rfc.section.9.2) of the JUDSYS-1 spec.
+See section [Dynamic Content](/specs/draft-judsys1-latest.html#dynamic-content) of the JUDSYS-1 spec.